wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-design-report-layouts/includes/4-design-part-2.md

-## Video: Designing Report Layouts - Part 3
+## Video: Designing report layouts - Part 3

 In this 21-minute video, Peter Myers and Chris Finlan describe how to design report layouts, including setting properties dynamically.